Gorj County: Economy

-In the North of the county coal is extracted, near Motru and Rovinari.
+In the southwestern and central parts of the county, coal is extracted near Motru and Rovinari.
 There are two big thermo electrical power plants at Rovinari and Turceni, and some hydro-electrical power plants.
 The county is the biggest electricity producer in Romania, with 36% of the country's electricity.

 Due to the decrease in mining activity, the county has one of the highest unemployment levels in the country.